minfuel/AnamatrixNetLang/README.md

   - Debug assistance: no need for worrying about bugs, bugs detection is intergrated, insted of showing you the bugs like all programming languages,the language fixes it

 # Discussions
-Would you like a Interpreter/Compiler based language?
+Would you like a Interpreter or Compiler or Transpiled or Byte-code Interprated  based language?